Rpc

 and rpc.aimrt_rpc.pb.cc

-files, containing C++ classes and methods for the defined services.
+files, containing the C++ classes and methods generated according to the defined services.

-Note that this native code generation approach is mainly to demonstrate the underlying principles to developers.
-In practice, manual handling of dependencies and CMake packaging can be cumbersome.
-AimRT has encapsulated this process to some extent, allowing developers to directly use the CMake methods included in the following two files:
+Please note that the above native code generation method is only to show developers the underlying principles; in actual use, you still need to manually handle dependencies and CMake packaging, which is rather cumbersome.
+AimRT has encapsulated this process to some extent, and developers can directly use the CMake methods contained in the following two files:

-ProtobufGenCode.cmake: Used to generate C++ code for the message structure part, containing two CMake methods:
+ProtobufGenCode.cmake: Used to generate the C++ code for the message structure part, which contains two CMake methods:

 add_protobuf_gencode_target_for_proto_path